hrvthzslt/ansible-introduction/README.md

       become: yes
 ```

-This will install `apache` just like we did with `ncal`, but there is two important differences:
+This will install `apache` just like we did with `htop`, but there is two important differences:

 - In this case the `state` is not defined, which means that the default state is `present`.
 - The `block` is used to group tasks.
 This way when we add more tasks to the role, tags will apply to the block and we don't have to add them to every task.